Do you accept insurance?

 Parenting Consultations are 50-minutes and $150 with Ally Bayard, LPC-S, CAS

-We offer a sliding scale rate for certain situations.
 If you have a question about rates, please reach out to our office at info@refinerycounselingcenter.com.

 “I want to start counseling… what are the next steps?”

 We are so glad you have decided to pursue counseling!
 The first step is to reach out to the office so we can help you schedule an intake appointment.
 This can be done via email, phone, or form submission above.
 We will help connect you to the counselor who best fits your needs and schedule.
 Each of our counselors have different styles and areas of expertise.
 Once you schedule that intake appointment, we will send you some registration paperwork electronically for you to complete before your intake session.
-At the intake you will meet with your counselor, go over your concerns, set goals for treatment, and discuss ongoing scheduling.
+At the intake you will meet with your counselor, go over your concerns, set goals for treatment, and discuss scheduling your standing appointment.

 Do you all offer testing or evaluations?